 What if I don’t have enough hours in each of the curriculum areas?

 The number of hours shown for each competency is indicative, not prescriptive, and is intended to provide a conceptual basis for achieving the particular competency.
 There are also variations in the forms, traditions and philosophies of meditation teaching, with different emphases on the various competencies.
 Nevertheless, your overall training and experience must demonstrate the competencies required.
 Where there is a gap in your training or experience, you should seek out specific training to address the deficiency.
 You may also be able to bridge this gap by entering into a mentoring arrangement with a more senior teacher.
-Please see the Mentoring Guidelines document on the MA website for more information.

 Engaging in a mentoring arrangement with a more senior teacher for a period of time will increase both your competence and confidence.
 Doing this in a structured, documented way will also increase your hours of practicum, shown in the Curriculum Guidelines and Membership Criteria table above.